Kosmokleaner/DirectXShaderCompilerWiki/Wave-Math-Intrinsics.md

 **Introduction:**
 -----------------

-Up until now, the HLSL programming model exposes only a single thread of execution.
-As of now, new wave-level operations are provided to explicitly take advantage of the fact that on current GPUs, many threads can be executing in lockstep on the same core simultaneously.
+Up until now, the HLSL programming model has exposed only a single thread of execution.
+As of v6.0, new wave-level operations are provided to explicitly take advantage of the fact that on current GPUs, many threads can be executing in lockstep on the same core simultaneously.
 For example, these intrinsics enable the elimination of barrier constructs when the scope of synchronization is within